SamPowerCode/fizzbuzz/README.md

 # fizzbuzz
-A simple program that prints the numbers from 1 to 100, with the following exceptions:
+A simple script that prints the numbers from 1 to 100, with the following exceptions:
 * For multiples of three print "Three" instead of the number
 * For the multiples of five print "Five"
 * For numbers which are multiples of both three and five print "ThreeFive"